rkokkelk/todo.txt-ext/README.md

 After this configuration it is possible to see every finished and incomplete tasks and add, delete or modify them accordingly.

-**Todo.txt works best with a synchronisation application such as Dropbox or Owncloud, in order to prevent accidental overwriting of the file it might be useful to set the refresh time of the calendar to a couple of minutes.**

 ## Syntax

 The extension can automatically assign the appropriate properties to a Thunderbird task based on the Todo.txt syntax.
 This means that when a user enters a new Task with Todo.txt syntax it will result in a correct Thunderbird task.